Custom Japanese Calligraphy

 Custom Japanese Scrolls

 Our Japanese Scrolls are really special and we are very proud of them.
-We have been working with our scroll maker in Nara, Japan for more than a decade and are the only one in the United States using these special scrolls.
+We have worked with our scroll maker in Nara, Japan for more than a decade and are the only ones in the United States using these special scrolls.

 - 12 1/4″ W x 43″ H (31.1 cm W x 109.2 cm H)

 - 18″ W x 72″ H (45.7 cm W x 182.8 cm H)

 Creating custom scrolls is significantly more involved than our other offerings so we wrote an entire page dedicated just to the custom design and creation process that we use for scrolls.
 These scrolls are both a treat to work with and a treat to see.

 The scrolls have silk borders and the materials are layered so that when displayed the scrolls hang straight and not warp over time.
 This is important.
 And the paper takes the ink just right so subtle brush strokes come out just as expected.
 I love these scrolls.

 If you are interested in learning more about our scrolls and the process we use, please do visit our Custom Japanese Scrolls page.